 ORIGIN OF KASHMIRI KAHWA:

-The term Kahwa†or Qahwa is originally an Arabic word meaning “coffee†although there is nothing bitter about Kahwa and is a sweetened tea.
-According to some historians, the origin of Qahwa and its special association with the Paradise Kashmir goes back to the 1st and 2nd century A.D in the Yarkand valley during the Kushan Empire.
-However, some argue that Spice Route was used to import some Special Tea from China through Tibet.
-It is consumed in many places besides Kashmir like Bangladesh, Afghanistan and, other regions in Central Asia.
-Kashmiri Hindus refer to Kahwa as a drink popularized and brought to Kashmir by Mughals.
+The term Kahwa is originally an Arabic word meaning coffee, although Kahwa is not bitter but is a sweetened tea.
+According to some historians, the origin of Qahwa and its special association with the Paradise Kashmir goes back to the 1st and 2nd centuries A.D in the Yarkand valley during the Kushan Empire.
+However, some argue that the Spice Route was used to import some Special Tea from China through Tibet.
+It is consumed in many places besides Kashmir, like Bangladesh, Afghanistan, and other regions in Central Asia.
+Even Kashmiri Hindus refer to this drink as a popularized one, which was brought to Kashmir by the Mughals.

 KAHWA PLACE IN KASHMIRIS DIET: